 SQL PRIMARY KEY

-constraint in SQL ensures that each record in a table is uniquely identified.
-It is a combination of the UNIQUE
+The PRIMARY KEY constraint in SQL ensures that each record in a table is uniquely identified.
+It is a combination of the UNIQUE and NOT NULL constraints, meaning the column(s) defined as a primary key must contain unique values and cannot have NULL entries.

 Why Use the PRIMARY KEY Constraint?